 moreover, the crucial question was raised:

-The ideas of the beginning of the universe as per The Dutch Paradigm are specific and need clarification for further understanding.
-They are choices inspired by the basic assumption that this universe is there by intention.
-Acceptance of such an intention is not part of the discussion or required to accept the related assumptions relevant for clarification of the new paradigm.
-Therefore, some further elucidation on how we perceive the universe is helpful.
+The concepts regarding the origin of the universe, as outlined in The Dutch Paradigm, require clarification for better comprehension.
+There is a fundamental assumption that this universe exists with intention.
+Acceptance of such an intention is not necessary for discussing or accepting the related assumptions relevant to clarifying the new paradigm.
+Therefore, providing additional explanations on how we perceive the universe would be beneficial.

 Wikipedia for a law of nature:

-“a theoretical principle deduced from particular facts, applicable to a defined group or class of phenomena, and expressible by the statement that a particular phenomenon always occurs if certain conditions are present.
-Physical laws are typically conclusions that are based on repeated scientific experiments and observations over many years and which have become universally accepted within the scientific community.”
+A theoretical principle deduced from particular facts, applicable to a defined group or class of phenomena, and expressible by the statement that a particular phenomenon always occurs if certain conditions are present.
+Physical laws are typically conclusions that are based on repeated scientific experiments and observations over many years and which have become universally accepted within the scientific community.

 The name for this event is the Big Bang.